awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 ### Memory<a name="gg-log-limit-mem"></a>

-If AWS Greengrass is configured to send logs to CloudWatch and a Lambda function logs more than 5 MB/second for a prolonged period of time, the internal processing pipeline eventually fills up\.
+If AWS IoT Greengrass is configured to send logs to CloudWatch and a Lambda function logs more than 5 MB/second for a prolonged period of time, the internal processing pipeline eventually fills up\.
 The theoretical worst case is 6 MB per Lambda function\.

 ### Clock Skew<a name="gg-log-limit-skew"></a>

 When logging to CloudWatch is enabled, the logging component signs requests to CloudWatch using the normal Signature Version 4 signing process\.
-If the system time on the AWS Greengrass core device is out of sync by more than [15 minutes](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html), then the requests are rejected\.
+If the system time on the AWS IoT Greengrass core device is out of sync by more than [15 minutes](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html), then the requests are rejected\.

 ### Disk Usage<a name="gg-log-limit-disk"></a>